Immigration and refugees what is true-5.png

 During this project, I worked with many people, without whom this project would not have been accomplished.
 I am incredibly grateful for all the support I have received.
 Specifically, Laura and Jordy have been very influential.
 Thank you for providing space, resources, guidance, and needed feedback.

-Additionally, I would like to acknowledge all the individuals who allowed me to interview them, who opened up and shared their personal experiences and perspectives.
+Additionally, I would like to acknowledge all the people who allowed me to interview them, who opened up and shared their personal experiences and perspectives.
 Your help was indispensable, and I will forever be grateful for your openness.

 Likewise, I would like to acknowledge my partnership with Behind the Headlines, a Move 4 Human Rights Initiative of Justice & Peace Netherlands.
 The short but powerful collaboration was inspiring, and your research on media narratives was very helpful.